 On 18 June 1923, DVB was established by several banks and industrial companies via the issue of a Memorandum and Articles of Association.
 The purpose of the Bank was to introduce a bankable practice for handling the freight payments and fee settlements of Deutsche Reichsbahn (German State Railway) in Germany.
 More background details on our corporate history are available in the DVB History.

-DVB maintains a global presence, operating out of offices in Frankfurt/Main, Amsterdam, Athens, Hamburg, London, Oslo and Zurich (Europe), New York and Curaçao (North and South America), as well as in Singapore and Tokyo (Asia).
+DVB maintains a global presence, operating out of offices in Frankfurt/Main, Amsterdam, Athens, Hamburg, London and Oslo (Europe), New York and Curaçao (North and South America), as well as in Singapore and Tokyo (Asia).

 DVB is today the leading specialist in international transport finance.
 Prior to 1997, DVB was a small and barely profitable commercial bank with operations confined to Germany – yet it offered a wide range of services comprising diverse products such as the settlement of freight fees and bureaux de change, providing central bank services to cooperative 'Sparda' banks and payment services to corporate customers, alongside trading activities in the securities, money and foreign exchange markets as well as in foreign notes and coins and precious metals.

 In 1997 DVB embarked upon a successful transformation into a commercial bank with an exclusive focus on international transport markets.
 Within the scope of this realignment, and up until the end of 2003, DVB withdrew from businesses that were no longer in line with its strategy.
 During the same period, the Bank expanded its core Transport Finance expertise: today, DVB is a leading specialist and renowned niche player in the international Transport Finance business.
 The Bank provides its international clients with integrated financial and consulting services in the Shipping, Aviation, Offshore and Land Transport sectors.

 Key facts and figures on DVB’s business model are available in the strategy section.